Confidential information in pre-introduction reports

 If we approve CBI it becomes ‘protected information’.

-If we reject your application, we will publish the relevant information about your introduction.
+If we don't approve your application, we will publish the relevant information about your introduction.

-If you do not agree with our decision, you may ask us to reconsider.
-You must make your request in writing to the Executive Director within 20 working days.
-You must outline reasons for requesting the reconsideration and you can attach supporting information.
+If you don't agree with our decision, you may ask us to reconsider our decision.
+You must submit a written request to the Executive Director within 20 working days of receiving our decision.

 Flagging CBI — other reported introduction types